Birding Overton Wildlife Management Area

 This is the easiest place in Southern Nevada to see Wild Turkeys, and it is a great place to see waterfowl and wading birds in season.

 Birding is good on the WMA.
-Look for waterbirds (e.g., American Coot, Bufflehead, Ruddy Duck, Gadwall, Mallard, Northern Pintail, Redhead, Northern Shoveler, Canada Goose, Tundra Swan, and Eared Grebe, plus gulls and terns); hawks and similar species (e.g., Northern Harrier, Red-tailed Hawk, American Kestrel, Turkey Vulture, Bald Eagle), Sandhill Cranes; resident and migrant passerines (e.g., Brewer's and Red-winged Blackbird; Gray Flycatcher; Western Kingbird; Say's Phoebe and Black Phoebe; Black-tailed and Blue-gray Gnatcatcher; goldfinches; Western Meadowlark; Western Scrub-Jay; Townsend's Solitaire; Northern Rough-winged and Tree Swallow; Brewer's Sparrow, Song Sparrow, and White-crowned Sparrow; Abert's Towhee; Yellow-rumped Warbler; and Marsh Wren).
+Look for waterbirds (e.g., American Coot, Bufflehead, Ruddy Duck, Gadwall, Mallard, Northern Pintail, Redhead, Northern Shoveler, Canada Goose, Tundra Swan, and Eared Grebe, plus gulls and terns); hawks and similar species (e.g., Northern Harrier, Red-tailed Hawk, American Kestrel, Turkey Vulture, Bald Eagle), Sandhill Cranes; resident and migrant passerines (e.g., Brewer's Blackbird and Red-winged Blackbird; Gray Flycatcher; Western Kingbird; Say's Phoebe and Black Phoebe; Black-tailed Gnatcatcher and Blue-gray Gnatcatcher; Lesser Goldfinch; Western Meadowlark; Woodhouse's Scrub-Jay; Townsend's Solitaire; Northern Rough-winged Swallow and Tree Swallow; Brewer's Sparrow, Song Sparrow, and White-crowned Sparrow; Abert's Towhee; Yellow-rumped Warbler; and Marsh Wren).

 Overton Wildlife Management Area

-Also look for migrant shorebirds (e.g., American Avocet, Long-billed Dowitcher, and Least Sandpiper), and wading birds (e.g., Great and Snowy Egret, Great Blue Heron).
-In the upland areas, such as around the hunter check station, look for Black-tailed Gnatcatchers, Phainopepla, Northern Mockingbirds, Gambel's Quail, Mourning Doves, House Finches, Rock Pigeon, and migrant sparrows.
+Also look for migrant shorebirds (e.g., American Avocet, Short-billed Dowitcher, and Least Sandpiper), and wading birds (e.g., Great Egret, Snowy Egret, and Great Blue Heron).
+In the upland areas, such as around the hunter check station, look for Black-tailed Gnatcatcher, Phainopepla, Northern Mockingbirds, Gambel's Quail, Mourning Doves, House Finches, Rock Pigeon, and migrant sparrows.

 For More Information